boazsegev/iodine/README.md

 exit
 ```

-In this mode, Iodine will continue running until all the tasks have completed and than it will quite.
-Timer based tasks will be ignored.
+In this mode, Iodine will continue running until all the tasks have completed and then it will quit.
+Timer-based tasks will be ignored.

 ## Simple Usage: Task polling

-This mode of operation is effective if want Iodine to periodically initiates new tasks, for instance if you cannot use `cron`.
+This mode of operation is effective if you want Iodine to periodically initiate new tasks such as when you are not able to use `cron`.

 To initiate this mode, simply set: `Iodine.protocol = :timers` OR create a TimedEvent.

-In example:
+In example form:

 ```ruby